 Computational efforts to answer these questions combine Computational Fluid Dynamics simulations (using open-source software) and mathematical modeling.
 In particular, we focus on using simulations to inform experiment design and on modeling the stability of a partially-submerged, flapping-actuated inverted pendulum (think dolphin tailstand).

-Research will take place during the Spring semester for academic credit.
+Research will take place during the Fall and Spring semesters for academic credit.
 Paid summer students will be recruited from within the research group contingent on funding.

 Essay Prompt (~paragraph length): Why are you interested in working on this research project?
 What will you bring to the project and what do you hope to learn?
 Please also submit the names of two HMC professors as references who can comment on your work habits.